Florida Keys Arts and Culture

 What many people don’t know and only discover after their first visit is all the Upper Keys has to offer in arts and culture.
 This island archipelago has been and is now home to many talented artists, with many distinct styles.
 From musicians to painters to jewelry artisans, there are many local, state, national, and international talents about the area., but that certainly isn’t where it stops.

 A Place of Inspiration

-It’s truly one of the best kept secrets about this island chain off the coast of Florida.
-With nature abounding, wonderful, warm people, the majesty of the Atlantic Ocean and the peacefulness of the Gulf of Mexico, there’s wonderful influences around every corner.
+It’s truly one of the best-kept secrets about this island chain off the coast of Florida.
+With nature abounding, wonderful, warm people, the majesty of the Atlantic Ocean, and the peacefulness of the Gulf of Mexico, there are wonderful influences around every corner.

 Many Sights, Many Mediums, Many Discoveries

 What you’ll find is no shortage of talent on full display, from eclectic pottery to oil on canvas paintings to nature photography to jewelry makers, it’s all here waiting to be discovered.
 Artists of all kinds find natural treasures in the Everglades National Park.
 More awaits in the underwater glory of John Pennekamp Coral Reef State Park and the lush colors at Dagny Johnson Key Largo Hammock Botanical State Park.

 Not only do local artists draw inspiration from natural wonders, but they also have plenty of places to show off their talents, from Gallery at Kona Kai in Key Largo, to the Gallery at Morada Bay and Redbone Art Gallery in Islamorada, to the Stacie Krupa Studio Gallery of Art and Village, but there’s also certainly no shortage of art.

 What’s more, the performing arts are alive and well in the Upper Keys, where residents and visitors can enjoy a Broadway show, dance, musicals, and concerts throughout the year.